ndrakos/blog/_posts/2020-02-18-Halo_Mass_Function.md

 ## Results

-Here is the comparison between the simulation and the theoretical mass function:
+Here is the comparison between the simulation and the theoretical halo mass functions:

 <img src="{{ site.baseurl }}/assets/plots/HaloMassFunction.png">